 Negative stereotypes of skateparks and skateboarders can sometimes lead to people avoiding their local skatepark facility – something that SWA aims to correct with its engaging programs.
 SWA coaches are all regular skateboarders and skatepark users themselves, and as such are well versed in being positive role models and mentors, teaching new participants the importance of skatepark etiquette and respect.

 At SWA diversity and inclusivity is paramount.
-SWA programs offer inclusive environments for everybody to join in, including the provision of skateboards, helmets and protective gear to ensure everyone can participate.
+SWA programs offer inclusive environments for everybody to join in, including the provision of skateboards and helmets to ensure everyone can participate.
 People of all ages, cultures, backgrounds and abilities enjoy the physical, social and mental health benefits in WA every day.
 SWA is dedicated to helping people at all stages of their skateboarding journey.
 SWA serves the community by supporting participants, young and old, in finding the happiness, health and social benefits that flourish through the shared passion of skateboarding.

 If you would like to find out more information about Skateboarding WA please contact us.